Module Design Patterns for Spatial Infrastructure as Code

 // Implementation abstracts provider-specific resource creation

-// while exposing standardized outputs for downstream analytics modules
+// while exposing standardized outputs for downstream analytics modules.

 }